makgyver/fluke/docs/configuration.md

     .. code-block:: yaml

         # Hyperparameters (HPs) of the algorithm
-        # Name of the algorithm: this must be the full path to the algorithm's class
+        # Name of the algorithm: this must be the fully qualified name of the algorithm's class
+        # This means that you can define your own algorithm and use it here
         name: fluke.algorithms.fedavg.FedAVG
         # Please refer to the algorithm's implementation to know which are its HPs
         hyperparameters:
             # HPs of the clients
             client: